All Episodes

-And we're back, my friends, to the last great busy final broadcast hour of the busy broadcast day here at the Excellence in Broadcasting Network.
+And we're back, my friends, the last great, busy, final broadcast hour of the busy broadcast day here at the Excellence in Broadcasting Network and the Limbaugh Institute for Advanced Conservative Studies.

-If you want to be in the program, the email address.
+If you want to be in a program, the email address.

 Obama is preparing an amnesty plan.